 Sockeye salmon: A true super food

-On average, each 6-oz. portion provides:
+On average, each 6-oz. sockeye portion (this pack contain random size pieces) provides:

 - Omega-3s – 1,500-2,000mg (mostly EPA and DHA), or 6 to 8 times the minimum daily EPA+DHA intake (250mg) recommended by most world health authorities.
 (Please see the Nutrition tab on this page for the current omega-3 content of our sockeye salmon, which varies by harvest year and region.)